walterg7/security-operations-center/README.md

 **Red Team**

 We will use Kali Linux to perform attacks on the network, particularly the Active Directory environment.
 The goal is to find all possible attack vectors, vulnerabilities and use exploits to see what data we can collect and what damage we can cause.
-Additionally, we will try our best to evade detection from the blue team and bypass rules.
+Additionally, we will try our best to bypass rules and evade detection from the blue team.

 </br>